james-gould/james-gould/README.md

 ## 🏆 Some notable achievements

-- Created an IoT ingestion platform capable of over 1b (billion with a b!) binary data packet requests per day; not fun to debug at scale.
+- Created an IoT ingestion platform capable of over 1b (billion with a b!) binary data packet requests per day.
 - Build the asset tracking and optimisation backend which now powers part of [Menzies Aviation](https://menziesaviation.com/), chances are if you fly from/to the UK my software is helping!
 - Designed and built the Azure based platform to support the [Pensions Dashboard Programme](https://www.pensionsdashboardsprogramme.org.uk/) integration for some of the largest UK pension schemes.
 - Learned multiple (sometimes deprecated) languages to allow for modernisation of legacy software, my current is Delphi 7 (2002).